The recommended ‘correct’ position was fundamentally wrong. He suggested that “Mankind has progressed from Homo sapiens to Homo sedens”.

 The diagram shows the neck in the correct neutral position.
 Unsupported cervical flexion results in much greater axial compression.
 (This is equivalent to looking downwards when standing, see Hansraj KK.
 2014)

 A greater viewing distance allows the intrinsic eye muscles to relax.
 The rule should be to be as far from the screen as vision allows comfortably.
 If necessary get glasses, tinted against glare, adjusted to 36 inches.

 This diagram might be acceptable, a semi-partial remediation, if the point was made that it incorporated the alternative ‘Pelvic (iliac) support’ instead of ‘lumbar support’ as is shown.
 This alternative solution of applying the support directly to the pelvic (iliac) crest, ensures that it was unable to rotate backwards.
 This support should be a particular shape and size to spread the pressure loading.
 (See later under ☛ Pelvic & Lumbar support→).

-Even after 60 years manufacturers are still using the above misguided model.
-However much work has been done by some in the design of chairs as a result of the general perception that ’correct ergonomics’ is required for the avoidance of LBP.
 There are now many well engineered and comfortable office chairs in the market.
 Most have a fundamental bio-mechanical fault.
 They rely on the mid- upright mode of sitting for prolonged work.
 As has been shown this combines the two most adverse effects although the backward pelvic tilt can be modified by a FTS or lumbar support.
 My own opinion on a number of top range chairs, as shown, is of admiration of the design and engineering mixed with awareness that the most essential bio-mechanical points have yet to be fully appreciated.
-These are better than most as efforts have been made to incorporate pelvic support (with reservations).
+The following are better than most as efforts have been made to incorporate pelvic support (with reservations).